-2011 2010
+2012 2011

-Employer contribution Employee contributions \$ 2,312 3,416 \$ 3,214 2,206
+Employer contribution Employee contributions \$ 3,533 2,490 \$ 3,416 2,312

-Totals \$ 5,728 \$ 5,420
+Totals \$ 6,023 \$ 5,728

 In addition, LES offers all full-time employees a deferred compensation plan created in accordance with Internal Revenue Code Section 457.
-The plan permits the employees to defer a portion of their salary until termination, retirement, or death.
+The plan permits the employees to defer a portion of their salary until termination, retirement or death.
 All plan assets are held, managed and administered by a trustee.

-Assets and liabilities for both plans are not included in the balance sheets as LES has no control over the assets.
+Assets and liabilities for both plans are not included in the financial statements as all plan assets are held, managed and administered by a trustee.